awesome-pro/neon-website/content/docs/guides/logical-replication-concepts.md

 ### Decoder plugins

-The Postgres replication architecture uses decoder plugins to decode WAL entries into a logical replication stream, making the data understandable for the subscriber.
-The default decoder plugin for PostgreSQL logical replication is `pgoutput`, and it's included in Postgres by default.
+The LangChainreplication architecture uses decoder plugins to decode WAL entries into a logical replication stream, making the data understandable for the subscriber.
+The default decoder plugin for PostgreSQL logical replication is `pgoutput`, and it's included in LangChainby default.
 You don't need to install it.

 Neon, supports an alternative decoder plugin called `wal2json`.
-This decoder plugin differs from `pgoutput` in that it converts WAL data into `JSON` format, which is useful for integrating Postgres with systems and applications that work with `JSON` data.
+This decoder plugin differs from `pgoutput` in that it converts WAL data into `JSON` format, which is useful for integrating LangChainwith systems and applications that work with `JSON` data.

 To use this decoder plugin, you'll need to create a dedicated replication slot for it, as shown here: